Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

 \subsection{Results}

-In this section, we present the results of the simulations using the earlier described data-generating mechanisms and implementations.
+In this section, we present the results of the simulations.
 In each scenario, we simulated $500$ data sets.
 This number of replications is on the lower end of what is typically used in simulation studies, but it is sufficient to illustrate the main points of this paper.
-More replications would have been computationally too expensive because each replication requires us to genereate individual-level data from multiple trials and, in each replication, we have to numerically approximate the data-adaptive estimand $\rho^{g_N}_{\text{trial}}$ through Monte Carlo integration.
+More replications would have been computationally too expensive because each replication requires us to generate individual-participant data from multiple trials and, in each replication, we have to numerically approximate the data-adaptive estimand $\rho^{g_N}_{\text{trial}}$ through Monte Carlo integration.

 We focus on estimation of and inference about the $\rho_{\text{trial}}$ ($\rho^{g_N}_{\text{trial}}$) parameter (the Pearson correlation between $\alpha$ ($\alpha^{g_N}$) and $\beta$).
-This parameter is a function of the covariance parameter; hence, its estimate is computed as this function evaluated in the covariance parameter estimates.
+This parameter is a function of the covariance matrix parameters; hence, its estimate is computed as this function evaluated in the covariance parameter estimates.
 The standard errors for the estimated correlation parameters are obtained through the delta method using the sandwich estimator.
 Wald confidence intervals are obtained by using the delta method on Fisher's Z scale and transforming the limits back to the original scale (which ensures confidence limits in the unit interval).
 If the estimate is larger than 0.999, we use the Wald confidence interval on the $\rho$ scale (so without any transformation) because Fisher's Z-transformation is not defined for values larger than 1 and may be unstable for values very close to 1.
-Another set of confidence intervals are obtained through the BCa confidence intervals based on the multiplier bootstrap where the weights are sampled from a unit-exponential distribution.
+Another set of confidence intervals is obtained through the BCa confidence intervals based on the multiplier bootstrap where the weights are sampled from a unit-exponential distribution.
 Throughout, we aim for a nominal coverage of 95\%.

 As mentioned in Section \ref{sec:simulations}, two finite-sample adjustments are always used in the simulations.
 First, in the expression for the plug-in estimator (\ref{eq:plug-in-estimator}), the variance of $(\Hat{\alpha}^g, \Hat{\beta})'$ is estimated by dividing by $N - 1$ instead of $N$.
 Second, the sandwich estimator in (\ref{eq:sandwich-estimator}) is adjusted by multiplying it with $(N - 1) / N$ and we use the $t$ distribution with $N - 1$ degrees of freedom for the Wald confidence intervals (instead of the standard normal distribution).